-- (a) All Managers and Disclosure Officers must notify the Disclosures Coordinator or the CEO if they suspect that reprisal against a staff member is occurring or has occurred, or if any such allegations are made to them.
-In the case of an allegation of reprisal by the CEO, the Lord Mayor can be notified. - (b) Where Council becomes aware of or suspects that Detrimental Action is being, or has been, taken against a person who has made a Public Interest Disclosure, Council will: - i.
-Take appropriate dis disciplinary action against anyone proven to have taken or threatened any action in reprisal for making a disclosure; - refer any breach of Council's Code of Conduct (reprisal by a Councillor or the CEO to the Code of Conduct Complaints Coordinator (the Internal Ombudsman Shared Service) and depending on the nature of the complaint, to the Office of Local Government; and - iii. refer any evidence of an offence under section 33 of the PID Act to the ICAC or NSW Police Force. - (c) Individuals who allege Detrimental Action will be kept informed of the progress and outcome of any investigation, or other action taken in response to the allegation. - 5.19 Council will ensure that Employees who have reported wrongdoing, regardless of whether their report is treated as a Public Interest Disclosure, are provided with access to any professional support they may need as a result of the reporting process.
+- iii.
+Councillor or the CEO to the Code of Conduct Complaints Coordinator (the Internal Ombudsman Shared Service) and - iv. depending on the nature of the complaint, to the Office of Local Government; and - v. refer any evidence of an offence under section 33 of the PID Act to the ICAC or NSW Police Force. - (c) Individuals who allege Detrimental Action will be kept informed of the progress and outcome of any investigation, or other action taken in response to the allegation. - 5.19 Council will ensure that Employees who have reported wrongdoing, regardless of whether their report is treated as a Public Interest Disclosure, are provided with access to any professional support they may need as a result of the reporting process.
 Access to support may also be available for other Employees involved in the reporting process, where appropriate.
 Employees may discuss their support options with the Disclosures Coordinator, including the confidential Employee Assistance Program.